ethanjli/ublue-forklift-sysext-demo/README.md

 forklift pallet switch github.com/ethanjli/pallet-example-exports@main
 ```

-This command is intended to feel roughly familiar to people who use `bootc switch`; it will:
+This command is intended to feel roughly familiar/intuitive to people who use `bootc switch`.
+Behind-the-scenes, it will:

-1. Clone the Git repository to a local copy at `~/.local/share/forklift/pallet`, and check out the
+1. Clone the pallet as a Git repository to a local copy at `~/.local/share/forklift/pallet`, and
-   latest commit of the `main` branch.
+   check out the latest commit of the `main` branch.
 This step can also be run on its own with
    `forklift pallet clone github.com/ethanjli/pallet-example-exports@main`.
 2. Download any external Forklift repositories required by the pallet into
    `~/.cache/forklift/repositories`; our pallet doesn't require any external repositories, and